Updated May 31, 2026§ For Pets

 Ease of Use and Learning Curve

-Helpful on-screen prompts walk you through the initial collar pairing and calibration process.
-The main tracking display is easy to interpret at a glance, with clear directional arrows, distance readings, and dog icons.
-Panning and zooming the maps via touchscreen gestures quickly becomes second nature.
+The main tracking display is easy to read at a glance, with clear directional arrows, distance readings, and dog icons.
+Panning and zooming maps takes more button presses than newer handhelds, which is one reason the Astro 430/900 feel easier in 2026.

-That said, some of the Astro 320’s more advanced features do entail a learning curve.
-Given the sheer amount of customization options for data fields, geofencing, mapsets, and sport-specific applications, plan to spend a couple hours practicing before any major trip.
+That said, the more advanced features do take time to learn.
+Given the sheer number of customization options for data fields, geofencing, mapsets, and sport-specific applications, plan to spend a couple of hours practicing before a major trip.

-After rigorously testing the Astro 320, these are the key advantages and drawbacks I discovered:
+For anyone weighing the Astro 320, these are the advantages and drawbacks worth knowing.

 Pros

-• Highly accurate GPS tracking within 10-15 feet
+• GPS accuracy within 10-15 feet across all terrain types

-• Expandable up to 10 dogs with extra collars
+• Expandable to 10 dogs with extra collars

 Cons